landnthrn/CoaLwiX-by-landn.thrn/README.md

 Everything + more all in one place, and heavily organized down to a T so that everything is very simple to use and navigate.
 Allowing you & your friends to enjoy Rockstar's Los Santos in a whole nother way.

-This has been recognized as the most capable setup in GTA V Modding that aren't ASI/ScriptHookV.
+This has been recognized as the most capable setup in GTA V Modding that isn't ASI/ScriptHookV.
 Allowing you to pull off the wildest of mods, even in public's with others using a working co-load setup
 *(Mostly Cherax + Stand , or Yim + Stand)*